-Next, we consider the stability of tilting parameter under different values of fermion velocities.
-Given the $\zeta$ is robust with variation of its own initial value for both Anisotropy-I and Anisotropy-II shown in Fig.~\ref{Fig_zeta-1}, it is suitable to select a fixed $\zeta_0$ and examine the behavior with tuning the fermion velocities.
-Fig.~\ref{Fig_zeta-2}(a) signals that in Anisotropy-I case, $\zeta/\zeta_{0}$ falls down and gradually reaches a finite value within the type-I tDSM.
-Considering the Anisotropy-II case depicted in Fig.~\ref{Fig_zeta-2}(b), we observe similarities in the behavior of $\zeta/\zeta_{0}$ bears similarities to that of Anisotropy-I at $v_{z}/v_{0}<0.4$.
-However, it tends to grow at $v_{z}/v_{0}=0.4$, there is a tendency for $\zeta/\zeta_{0}$ to increase, reaching $1.3$ at $v_{0}/v_{z0}=0.2$.
-Even though $\zeta$ is still less than 1 with $\zeta/\zeta_{0}=1.3$, this implies that the $\zeta$ may own a chance to be $\zeta>1$ and hence go beyond the type-I tDSM.
+Next, we study the stability of the tilting parameter under varying values of fermion velocities.
+Given the observed robustness of $\zeta$ to changes in its initial value for both Anisotropy-I and Anisotropy-II scenarios as shown in Fig.~\ref{Fig_zeta-1}, it is suitable to select a fixed $\zeta_0$ and examine its behavior by tuning the fermion velocities.
+Figure \ref{Fig_zeta-2}(a) signals that, in the Anisotropy-I case, $\zeta/\zeta_{0}$ decreases and gradually reaches a finite value within the type-I tDSM.
+Considering the Anisotropy-II case, depicted in Fig.~\ref{Fig_zeta-2}(b), we observe similarities in the behavior of $\zeta/\zeta_{0}$ to that of Anisotropy-I when $v_{z}/v_{0}>0.4$.
+However, at $v_{z}/v_{0}=0.4$, there is a tendency for $\zeta/\zeta_{0}$ to increase, reaching $1.3$ at $v_{0}/v_{z0}=0.2$.
+Even though $\zeta$ is still less than $1$ with $\zeta/\zeta_{0}=1.3$, this suggests a potential for $\zeta$ to exceed $1$, indicating a departure from the type-I tDSM.
 These findings imply the significance of fermion velocities in influencing the stability and nature of $\zeta$.

-In order to verify this, we provide Fig~\ref{Fig_zeta-2}(c) including more initial values for Anisotropy-II.
-It exhibits that the $\zeta$ is indeed capable of exceeding 1 at $v_{z0}/v_0\approx0.12$, and in particular the tilting parameter climbs up more rapidly and gains a bigger value while $v_{z0}/v_0$ is smaller than 0.12.
-In this sense, we infer that the critical ratio of fermion velocities to trigger the transition from the Type-I tDSM to Type-II tDSM is in the vicinity of $v_{z0}/v_0\approx0.12$.
-As schematically illustrated in Fig.~\ref{Fig_phase}, there in principle exist two possible scenarios for such a transition.
-In one scenario, the Type-I tDSM can be directly driven to an $X$ state at $\emph{l}_{c}$ as illustrated in Fig.~\ref{Fig_phase}(a) under the competition among Coulomb interaction and electron-phonon coupling as well as phonon-phonon interaction.
-In the other scenario, Fig.~\ref{Fig_phase}(b) exhibits alternative version that the Type-I tDSM is first driven to Type-II tDSM at $l_*<l_c$ and then enters into a $Y$ state.
+To verify this, we provide Fig~\ref{Fig_zeta-2}(c), which includes more initial values for the Anisotropy-II case.
+It exhibits that $\zeta$ is indeed capable of exceeding $1$ at $v_{z0}/v_0\approx0.12$.
+In particular, the tilting parameter experiences a more rapid increase and attains a bigger value while $v_{z0}/v_0$ is smaller than $0.12$.
+In this sense, we infer that the critical ratio of fermion velocities initiates the transition from the type-I tDSM to type-II tDSM in the vicinity of $v_{z0}/v_0\approx0.12$.
+Schematically depicted in Fig.~\ref{Fig_phase}, there exist two possible scenarios for such a transition.
+In the first scenario, the type-I tDSM undergoes a direct transition to an $X$ state at $\emph{l}_{c}$ as illustrated in Fig.~\ref{Fig_phase}(a), driven by the competition among Coulomb interaction and electron-phonon coupling as well as phonon-phonon interaction.
+In the second scenario, shown in Fig.~\ref{Fig_phase}(b), the type-I tDSM first transitions to type-II tDSM at $l_*<l_c$ before entering into a $Y$ state.